 A spawning bass is very cautious and anxious because it is keeping an eye out for anything that can threaten its eggs.
-If the bass can see your line, then it will most likely get spooked or ignore your lure; therefore, it is a necessity to use a fluorocarbon leader.
+If the bass can see your line then it will most likely get spooked or ignore your lure so it is necessary to use a fluorocarbon leader.
 When selecting line I typically like to use a 20-30lb braid paired with a 10ft fluorocarbon leader.
-Some anglers prefer to use 15-20lb fluorocarbon as the main line; however, I like the advantages that braided line offers in terms of smooth casting, high strength to diameter ratio, and lack of stretch; which is necessary for instant hook-sets.
+Some anglers prefer to use 10-20lb fluorocarbon as the main line; however, I like the advantages that braided line offers in terms of smooth casting, no line memory, high strength to diameter ratio, and lack of stretch.
+These are all necessary for instant hook-sets.

 The key lures for spawn fishing are soft plastics, jigs, and crankbaits.
 If you have these three in your arsenal, then you can’t go wrong.
 Soft plastics, specifically creature baits, worms, and lizards, are the most widely used spawn lure by bass anglers, sometimes with a lightweight split-shot or bullet weight near the head of the lure.
-It is necessary to work the lure excruciatingly slowly in order to entice the bass, because slow bedding bass are not going to actively pursue your lure at this time of year.
-The best colors for soft plastics include June Bug or white, for sight fishing visibility.
-Jigs are suited for spawn fishing since they are already designed to be worked slowly, and present a unique presentation that can be used to bounce along the bottom of the nest.
-In addition, topwater lures and crankbaits can be used slowly, or to buzz over nests and produce reaction strikes; which can be effective when no other presentations are working.
+It is necessary to work the lure excruciatingly slowly in order to entice the bass into biting, because slow bedding bass are not going to actively pursue your lure at this time of year.
+The best colors for soft plastics depend on the water clarity but my personal favorites are June Bug and Baby Bass colors.
+Jigs are also suited for spawn fishing since they are already designed to be worked slowly, and they present a unique presentation that can be used to bounce along the bottom of the nest.
+In addition, topwater lures and crankbaits can be used slowly, or to buzz over nests and produce reaction strikes, both of which can be effective when no other presentations are working.

 Sharp quality hooks are a necessity for fishing the spawn.
 Bass are biting sparingly and spitting out and moving baits rather than actively striking.
 Therefore you should take every advantage you can get and purchase sharper hooks that will increase your chances of penetrating the bass’ mouth when it subtlety bumps your lure.
 Invest in some of the more quality hooks including Lazer TroKar, Owner, or Gamakatsu.

 One of the best investments that you can make for spawn fishing, and bass fishing in general, is purchasing a quality pair of polarized sunglasses.
-Polarized sunglasses will cut the glare off of the water and let you see straight through to bottom to locate bass beds; this is incredibly helpful especially since you will be doing a lot of sight fishing for these spawning bass.
+Polarized glasses will cut the glare off of the water and let you see straight through to bottom to locate bass beds.
+This is incredibly helpful especially since you will be doing a lot of sight fishing for these spawning bass.
 In addition, be inconspicuous while fishing and wear neutral colors.